Lithium-ion battery: Lifespan

 The lifespan of a lithium-ion battery is typically defined as the number of full charge-discharge cycles to reach a failure threshold in terms of capacity loss or impedance rise.
-Manufacturers' datasheets typically uses the word "cycle life" to specify lifespan in terms of the number of cycles to reach 80% of the rated battery capacity.
-Simply storing lithium-ion batteries in the charged state also reduces their capacity (the amount of cyclable Li+) and increases the cell resistance (primarily due to the continuous growth of the solid electrolyte interface on the anode).
-Calendar life is used to represent the whole life cycle of battery involving both the cycle and inactive storage operations.
+Manufacturers typically specify cycle life as the number of cycles until capacity falls to 80% of its rated value.
+Simply storing lithium-ion batteries in the charged state also reduces their capacity and increases the cell resistance (primarily due to the continuous growth of the solid electrolyte interface on the anode).
+Calendar life describes degradation during storage as well as cycling.
 Battery cycle life is affected by many different stress factors including temperature, discharge current, charge current, and state of charge ranges (depth of discharge).
-Batteries are not fully charged and discharged in real applications such as smartphones, laptops and electric cars and hence defining battery life via full discharge cycles can be misleading.
-To avoid this confusion, researchers sometimes use cumulative discharge defined as the total amount of charge (Ah) delivered by the battery during its entire life or equivalent full cycles, which represents the summation of the partial cycles as fractions of a full charge-discharge cycle.
-Battery degradation during storage is affected by temperature and battery state of charge (SOC) and a combination of full charge (100% SOC) and high temperature (usually > 50 °C) can result in a sharp capacity drop and gas generation.
-Multiplying the battery cumulative discharge by the rated nominal voltage gives the total energy delivered over the life of the battery.
-From this one can calculate the cost per kWh of the energy (including the cost of charging).
+Because batteries in practical applications are usually only partially charged and discharged, researchers sometimes use cumulative discharge or equivalent full cycles, which sum partial cycles into an equivalent number of full charge–discharge cycles.
+Batteries stored at a high temperature or a high state of charge often lose their capacities more quickly.

 Over their lifespan, batteries degrade gradually leading to reduced cyclable charge (a.k.a.
 Ah capacity) and increased resistance (the latter translates into a lower operating cell voltage).

-Several degradation processes occur in lithium-ion batteries, some during cycling, some during storage, and some all the time: Degradation is strongly temperature-dependent: degradation at room temperature is minimal but increases for batteries stored or used in high temperature (usually > 35 °C) or low temperature (usually < 5 °C) environments.
+Several degradation processes occur, some during cycling, some during storage, and some all the time: Degradation is strongly temperature-dependent: degradation at room temperature is minimal but increases for batteries stored or used in high temperature (usually > 35 °C) or low temperature (usually < 5 °C) environments.
 Also, battery life in room temperature is maximal.
 High charge levels also hasten capacity loss.
 Frequent charge to > 90% and discharge to < 10% may also hasten capacity loss.
 Keeping the li-ion battery status to about 60% to 80% can reduce the capacity loss.

 In a study, scientists provided 3D imaging and model analysis to reveal main causes, mechanics, and potential mitigations of the problematic degradation of the batteries over charge cycles.
 They found "[p]article cracking increases and contact loss between particles and carbon-binder domain are observed to correlate with the cell degradation" and indicates that "the reaction heterogeneity within the thick cathode caused by the unbalanced electron conduction is the main cause of the battery degradation over cycling".

-The most common degradation mechanisms in lithium-ion batteries include:
+The most common degradation mechanisms include: